About Etelän-SYLI ry

 We value compassion – we are lenient towards ourselves and others and we relate to life and the things it brings to us with humility.
 We understand what an eating disorder is through our own experiences whilst of course we understanding that every person experiences things in their own, personal way.
 We honour uniqueness.
 We appreciate sensitivity and accept vulnerability by believing that every person is good and valuable just as he/she is.

 We also offer peer support by email.
 You can write to Roosa roosa(at)etelansyli.fi or to Nina nina(at)etelansyli.fi or to Vilma vilma(at)etelansyli.fi.
 Vilma gives support to the loved ones.
-Roosa’s introduction:

-”Hello, I’m Roosa and 27 years old.
-Starting at Age 17, I struggled for about 5 years with anorexia that included both compulsive exercising, anxiety and lots of control as well as depression.
-Only now have I understood how up until then my perfectionism and achievement oriented attitude had been the driving forces of my life.
+”Hello, I’m Roosa and 30 years old.
+From age 17, I struggled for about 5 years with anorexia that included both compulsive exercising, anxiety and lots of control as well as depression.
+Only much later have I understood how up until that fragile age of 17, my perfectionism and achievement-oriented attitude had been the driving forces of my life.
 I had always felt like I wasn’t good enough if it wasn’t for my external achievements and recognition.
 I felt I was not enough simply as myself by simple being and not always doing.
-Letting go of this mental mindset has been by far the best thing that’s happened to me.
+Letting go of this mental mindset has been, without a doubt, the best thing that’s happened to me.

 The cornerstones of my recovery were the open and honest conversations with both professionals as well as my family and friends.
 Admitting, confronting and finally accepting even my most sensitive and sometimes shameful feelings and fears were crucial in terms of my path to recovery.
 Realizing, that actually being open, honest and vulnerable is the source of greatest strength.
 I now know that regardless of any external achievements of lack of them, I am always enough and I am always worthy of love.

-I am ready and willing to give all my support to others.
+I want to support others in this journey as much as I can.
 I would love to listen, share my thoughts and feelings and offer my own experiences in hopes that no one needs to feels they are alone with their struggles or that they are not enough just by being themselves exactly as they are today.

 The primary message we want to convey is that, it is possible to recover from an eating disorder and that there is hope – for everyone.
 We are happy to share our experiences and give more information about our association in the role of a recovered or as a loved one.
 Our experience experts are available during different group sessions, lectures or other occasions.